JingxiangH/CodingSample/README.md

 (FINISHED)

 This is a collaborative project with Shan Huang, focusing on Laplace New Energy Technology Co., Ltd. and examining the dynamics of China's photovoltaic cell industry.
 I am responsible for all the figures and code here.
-The outcome of the research is a 15,000-word report in Chinese, which can be found on my personal website.
+The outcome of the research is a 15,000-word report in Chinese, which can be found on [here](https://jingxiangh.github.io/assets/IO_Project.pdf).